paulwib/vagrant-coreos-docker-apache-example/README.md

 At the end we tag the resulting container with a name so we can refer to it later, but it isn't actually being pushed to any repository.
 To learn more about commit, push and pull try the [Docker tutorial][].

+While this builds the container it doesn't actually run anything.
+This is done by creating a service file which is run by `systemd`.

-## About the apache.service File
+## About the systemd File (apache.service)

 This contains the information needed to run the container.
-You can manually run the container by SSHing into the server and running:
+You could manually run the container by SSHing into the server and running:

     docker run -v /home/core/share/app:/var/www -p 8080:80 -d test-apache

-The main thing the `apache.service` file does is make sure this runs when CoreOS starts up, although it also contains other instructions about restarting the service etc. So let's break that command down a bit more:
+The `apache.service` file automates this to make sure the container runs when CoreOS starts up without you having to manually log-in and start it.
+It also contains other instructions, like identifying the service and setting how long it should wait before restarting after a crash.

+Let's break that command down:

 * `docker run` is the command that actually runs the container.